percona/pmm-managed/README.md

 where `PMM_SERVER_URL` should be pointing to pmm-server.

 If pmm-server located locally:

-* Use --network=host while running docker container.
+- Use --network=host while running docker container.
-* Use non-secured url if you use self generated certificate.
+- Use non-secure url if you use self generated certificate.